 The feature image is essentially the main image that a visitor sees when they land on the page.
 Ideally, you should aim for an eye-level, mid to long shot, crisp, and clear image.

-A well-shot image offers multiple advantages at the same time — it offers a clear visual experience, acts as an indicator of brand value, and ascertains what the product will look & feel like once it’s shipped.
-The same rules apply to the other images in the gallery because the idea is to give the visitor a wholesome tour of the product as they swipe through the photos.
+Ensure that all other images in the gallery are well-shot because the idea is to give the visitor a wholesome tour of the product as they swipe through the photos.